The Mageslayer Shrine

 The game also included multiplayer modes in the form of cooperative play, deathmatch "slayfest" and a "capture the relic" mode.
 (Of course, good luck finding any multiplayer games these days...)

 The "Vampire" engine powering Mageslayer, though an in-house work of Raven Software, is Quake-like in many regards.
 It includes a command console which is quite similar in function and command structure to Quake, as well as some similarities in file formats.
-This engine was also used by Take No Prisoners (and from what I've heard, Necrodome as well.)
+This engine was also used by Take No Prisoners (I've seen claims that it was used for Necrodome as well, but I doubt this barring further evidence.
+The file structures seem to be different there.)